Gorilla Forest Camp

 Number of Rooms: 8

-This camp is the only accommodation located within the national park itself, offering guests an unrivaled location.
+This concession of land is the only one with accommodation located within the national park itself, offering guests an unrivaled location.
 Genuine luxury and comfort within the lush rainforest are what set Gorilla Forest Camp even further apart.
-Private verandas where you can sip hot tea in the morning or relax with a late afternoon sundowner overlook spectacular views of the Bwindi Impenetrative Forest.
-Carefully designed tents have wooden floors with two queen-size beds dressed in down comforters, en-suite facilities, hot showers and a wonderful bathtub for soaking.
+Private verandas where you can sip hot tea in the morning or relax with a late afternoon sundowner overlook spectacular views of the Bwindi Impenetrable Forest.
+Carefully designed tents have wooden floors with two queen-size beds dressed in down comforters, en suite facilities, hot showers and a wonderful bathtub for soaking.
 The thatched central dining cottage includes a bar and restaurant that serves both locally inspired and international cuisine.
 Its open-sided design allows for comfort and cover while allowing guests revel in the chorus of night sounds in the rainforest.
 Guests can also dine al fresco and mingle by the roaring campfire where local musicians come to perform.
 The well-manicured lawn is even occasionally a play area to gorillas who sometimes wander through the grounds!

 Photo: Wildlife Viewing & Activities